Mr-Smyth/circles/docs/Testing.md

 #### After the initial setup of the **your function here** functionality, i performed the following tests

 * :hammer: TEST:
-    * Setup a person with no spouse or partner and clicked 'skip to next step' from within the edit siblings page.
+    * Setup a person with no spouse or partner and clicked 'Next' from within the assign siblings page.
 * :clipboard: RESULT:
-    * I was taken to a decision page where i clicked edit 'persons name' and i was taken back to the persons edit spouse page, where i could add a spouse/partner.
+    * I was taken to a decision page where i clicked edit 'persons name' and i was taken back to the persons assign spouse page, where i could add a spouse/partner.
     I also repeated this test and clicked on the home link and was taken back to the home screen.
     These results were as expected and correct.

 <br>

 * :hammer: TEST:
-    * Setup a person with a spouse or partner and clicked 'skip to next step' from within the edit siblings page.
+    * Setup a person with a spouse or partner and clicked 'Next' from within the assign siblings page.
 * :clipboard: RESULT:
-    * I was taken to the edit childrens page which is correct.
+    * I was taken to the assign childrens page which is correct.

 ### Final Testing: